Select Page

 Word

-A word that is not being directly descriptive of the character or quality of the goods/service.
+A word that is not directly descriptive of the character or quality of the goods/service.
 For example, Google is a word that has been trademarked.

 Numbers